Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems: Introduction

-Assume that the initial $K$ steps are such that the player select arm $k$ at the $k$th step.
-Then, the POMDP for the player can be written as a countable state MDP.
-In this way, the information state at time $t$ can be represented by $(\boldsymbol{s}_t, \boldsymbol{\tau}_t) = ( (s^1_t, s^2_t \ldots, s^K_t), (\tau^1_t, \tau^2_t \ldots, \tau^K_t))$, where $s^k_t$ and $\tau^k_t$ are the last observed state from arm $k$ and time from the last observation of arm $k$ to $t$, respectively.
-The contribution of the initial $K$ steps to the regret is at most $K r_{\max}$.
-Therefore we only analyze the time steps after this initialization, i.e., $t=0$ when the initialization phase is completed.
-This way, the initial information state of the player can be written as $(\boldsymbol{s}_0, \boldsymbol{\tau}_0)$.
+{The contribution of the initial $K$ steps to the regret is at most $K r_{\max}$, which we will subsequently ignore in our analysis}.
+We will only analyze the time steps after this initialization, and set $t=0$ upon the completion of the initialization phase.
+The initial information state of the player can be written as $(\boldsymbol{s}_0, \boldsymbol{\tau}_0)$.
 Let ${\cal C}$ be the set of all possible information states that the player can be in.
-Since the player selects a single arm at each time step, at any time $\tau^k=1$ for the last selected arm $k$.
+Since the player selects a single arm at each time step, at any time$t$, $\tau^k_t=1$ for the last selected arm $k$ (at $t-1$).

-The player can compute its belief state $\psi \in \Psi$ by using its transition probability estimates $\hat{\boldsymbol{P}}$ together with the information state $(\boldsymbol{s}_t, \boldsymbol{\tau}_t)$.
+The player can compute its belief state $\psi_t \in \Psi$ by using its transition probability estimates $\hat{\boldsymbol{P}}_t$ together with the information state $(\boldsymbol{s}_t, \boldsymbol{\tau}_t)$.
 We let $\psi_{\boldsymbol{P}}(\boldsymbol{s}_t, \boldsymbol{\tau}_t)$ be the belief that corresponds to information state $(\boldsymbol{s}_t, \boldsymbol{\tau}_t)$ when the set of transition probability matrices is $\boldsymbol{P}$.
 The player knows the information state exactly, but it only has an estimate of the belief that corresponds to the information state, because it does not know the transition probabilities.
 The true belief computed with the knowledge of exact transition probabilities and information state at time $t$ is denoted by $\psi_t$, while the estimated belief computed with estimated transition probabilities and information state at time $t$ is denoted by $\hat{\psi}_t$.